Shopify/node-themekit/README.md

 - Use [`npm version`](https://docs.npmjs.com/cli/version) to update the version.
 - Commit and push the changes.
-- Release to npmjs.com by triggering a ShipIt deploy
+- Release to npmjs.com by triggering a Shipit deploy
-- Create a release on GitHub (ShipIt will tag the release automatically).
+- Create a release on GitHub (Shipit will tag the release automatically).

 ## License